Mechanical EngineerInterview Questions

 Example: “Mechanical refrigeration involves removing heat from a specific device or location by utilizing a heat exchange system.
 Typically, the air is removed from the area and condensed.
 The heat from the condensed air is exhausted, and the condensed air, which is cooler, is sent back into the area.
 The refrigeration system can be cyclic, non-cyclic, magnetic, or thermoelectric, depending on how the refrigeration is applied.”

 Additional Mechanical Engineer Interview Questions

 What is the difference between metal and non-metal materials?

 What is the relation between strain and stress?

-Imagine you are in a boat inside of a pool of water.
-If you throw a large rock that is in your pocket into the pool, does the water level in the pool rise, drop or stay the same?
+Imagine you are in a boat, floating in a pool of water.
+If you throw a large rock from your pocket into the pool, does the water level in the pool rise, drop, or stay the same?